Nick Fortes Player Props: Marlins vs. Padres

 - The Padres pitching staff ranks 18th in the league with a collective 8.5 strikeouts per nine innings.

-- The Padres have the 10th-ranked team ERA across all MLB pitching staffs (4.01).
+- The Padres have a 4.01 team ERA that ranks 10th among all league pitching staffs.

-- Padres pitchers combine to give up 58 home runs (1.1 per game), the 10th-fewest in baseball.
+- Padres pitchers combine to give up 59 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- The lefty last appeared on Wednesday against the Washington Nationals, when he tossed six innings, allowing four earned runs while giving up seven hits.
+- His most recent appearance was on Thursday against the Washington Nationals, when the lefty tossed five innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.